microsoft/BotBuilder-V3/Contributing.md

-# Instructions for Logging Issues
+# Instructions for contributing to the Bot Builder SDK

 ## 1. Search for Duplicates